 Cafés and delis

 Moreton-in-Marsh has a good selection of places to stop for coffee and cake.
 Grouch Coffee started life as a pop-up coffee stall in a tuk tuk but has now found a permanent home on New Road near the train station.
 The owners are passionate about coffee, with their house blends of beans also available to take home.
-And there’s a selection of tasty cakes and traybakes to go with it.
+And there’s a selection of tasty cakes, traybakes and gluten-free brownies.

-Otis & Belle is an artisan bakery at the entrance to the Old Market Way Arcade (with a second branch in Stow-on-the-Wold).
-Baker Will learnt how to make elegant French patisserie at Le Cordon Bleu, with crosissants, cruffins and pain au chocolats alongside a range of sourdough breads.
+Otis & Belle is an artisan bakery at the entrance to the Old Market Way Arcade (with branches in Broadway and Stow-on-the-Wold).
+Baker Will learnt how to make elegant French patisserie at Le Cordon Bleu, with croissants and pain au chocolats alongside a range of sourdough breads.

-Rixy’s Cotswold Tearoom on the High Street is a good spot for breakfast, with everything from a Full English to American pancakes with bacon and maple syrup.
-They also serve lunch and afternoon tea, and there’s a selection of gluten-free cakes, scones and sausage rolls.
+Rixy’s Cotswold Tearoom on the High Street is a good spot for breakfast, with everything from a traditional Full English breakfast to American pancakes with bacon and maple syrup.
+They also serve lunch and afternoon tea, with occasional special themed evenings.
 Dogs are welcome.
+And there’s a good range of gluten-free options, including cakes, scones and sausage rolls.

-You can also choose from over 120 cheeses, including a good selection of local ones, at The Cotswold Cheese Company.
+You can also choose from over 120 cheeses, including a wide selection of local varieties, at The Cotswold Cheese Company.
 Or call into Moreton Wine Merchants to choose a bottle to take away or enjoy wines by the glass and cheese and charcuterie platters in their wine bar.

 Pubs and restaurants